 Okay, so what are perennial vegetables anyway?
 As with all perennials, perennial veggies are those that live for more than two years.
 The word “perennial” distinguishes them from the short-lived annuals and biennials.

 There are fewer true perennial vegetables than annuals, but there are still plenty to choose from.
 Perennial veggies extend the growing season by providing food both earlier and later in the year.
-Because they return each season, they give you more bang for your buck than annuals.
+Since they return each season, they give you more bang for your buck than annuals.
 They also often require less care than annuals.

 How to Grow Perennial Vegetables

 There are a few readily known perennial vegetable plants, such as rhubarb and asparagus, but there are a number of fascinating less recognized perennials that make a great addition to the garden landscape too.
 Each perennial has a unique habit and planting requirement.
-As a general rule, once the plant is established, it is fairly maintenance free.
+As a general rule, once the plant is established, it is fairly maintenance-free.

 Rhubarb, for example, is notable for its colorful red stalks topped with huge leaves that thrive in cool spring weather.
 Plant rhubarb in full sun and side dress with well-rotted manure to fertilize in the summer and fall.
-Plant the crown in the early spring, with the central bud 2 inches below the soil and crowns 6 feet apart.
+Plant the crown in the early spring, with the central bud 2 inches (5 cm.) below the soil and crowns 6 feet (2 m.) apart.
 Don’t harvest the first year of growth.
 Thereafter, the plant will thrive for six to eight years, at which point the plant should be divided in the spring or fall.

 Other Types of Perennial Vegetables

-Here are some of the lesser known perennial vegetables you can grow:
+Here are some of the lesser-known perennial vegetables you can grow:

 Another popular perennial vegetable is the globe artichoke.
 Not only are they delicious but the plant is quite spectacular.
 Artichokes are a member of the thistle family, which is patently obvious if you ever leave the edible flower bud on the plant; they open up into fuzzy vibrant purple flowers much like a thistle.